pscanf/baucis/README.md

 ## Features

  * Awesomely scalable.
- * Fully takes advantage of Node streaming to nimbly process large datasets (both incoming and outgoing)
+Fully takes advantage of Node streaming to nimbly process large datasets.
  * Automatically build controllers from your Mongoose schemata, then easily configure them.
  * Built on Express 4 so adding custom middleware is a snap.
-100% compatible with existing middleware such as passport.
+Compatible with existing Express middleware.
  * Supports geolocation and full text search.
  * Widely compatible with a variety of front end frameworks.
- * Highly customizable, simple interface.
-Can be extended with plugins.
  * Automatically generate interactive Swagger documentation for the API.
  * Perform rich queries of the API using an expressive JSON syntax via query string.
- * Mongoose middleware, inheritence, and validation methods are automatically respected.
  * Version your API using semver.
+ * Highly customizable, simple interface.
+Can be extended with plugins.
- * Over 140 Mocha.js tests in addition to express' and mongoose's.
+ * Over 140 Mocha.js tests in addition to Express' and Mongoose's.

 ## Examples